ResearchComputing/CHANGE_2019/quiime2.md

 ```

 <a name="interact"></a>
-## Example: Using QIIME2 interactively on Blanca
+## Using QIIME2 interactively on Blanca

-We will use the QIIME2 tutorial on [Differential Abundance Analysis with Gneiss](https://docs.qiime2.org/2019.4/tutorials/gneiss/) to demonstrate using qiime in an interactive job.
+We will use the QIIME2 tutorial on [Differential Abundance Analysis with Gneiss](https://docs.qiime2.org/2019.4/tutorials/gneiss/) to demonstrate using qiime2 in an interactive job.

 ### Start an interactive session on a _blanca-ics_ compute node and activate the QIIME2 environment: